-- Deflators are obtained for each of the 115 (IOTT 1989 and 1998) and 130 (IOTT 2007) commodity inputs (each row of the IO Matrix). - WPI for the period 1980 to 2019 is taken from Office of the Economic Adviser, Ministry of Commerce and Industry. - Best available Wholesale Price Index is applied to each commodity input in the IOTT. - In several cases, no proper WPI is available for the sector; hence the best among the available has been chosen. - In some cases, the right index has been formed from item level indices. - In some case, one index has been removed from a higher-level aggregate to generate the right index. - For Electricity as an input entering into the production process of an industry, depending on the nature of economic activity, the right price of electricity has been chosen.
+- Deflators are obtained for each of the 115 (IOTT 1989 and 1998) and 130 (IOTT 2007) commodity inputs (each row of the IO Matrix). - WPI for the period 1980 to 2020 is taken from Office of the Economic Adviser, Ministry of Commerce and Industry. - Best available Wholesale Price Index is applied to each commodity input in the IOTT. - In several cases, no proper WPI is available for the sector; hence the best among the available has been chosen. - In some cases, the right index has been formed from item level indices. - In some case, one index has been removed from a higher-level aggregate to generate the right index. - For Electricity as an input entering into the production process of an industry, depending on the nature of economic activity, the right price of electricity has been chosen.
 For instance, in the case of manufacturing industries, the price of electricity for industry considered, similarly for agriculture the price of electricity for agriculture. - For natural gas from 2004 to 2020 the price information is taken from Indian Petroleum and Natural Gas Statistics.
-The detailed method of price index construction for Natural gas for the period 1980-81 to 2019-20 is given in box 1 below:
+The detailed method of price index construction for Natural gas for the period can be referred from KLEMS data manual 2021.for 2002-03, the end point of the range is taken.
+For 2003-04, the price has been fixed on